-by Jeff Hadden was a delight to read and brought to mind our own recent experience in favour of the effects of memory reconsolidation.
+This article by Jeff Hadden.
+He was a delight to read and brought to mind our own recent experience in favor of the effects of memory reconsolidation.

 According to research from Johns Hopkins,

-Looking back at the CGIE 2017 work with Palomares Spiritual Empowerment Program; (PSEP) we observe the evidence of the memory reconsolidation process benefits and success in memorization as explained bellow.
+Looking back at the CGIE 2017 work with Palomares Spiritual Empowerment Program; (PSEP) we observe the evidence of the memory reconsolidation process benefits and success in memorization as explained below.

-The students body and the 5 interns were assigned a passage from Paris Talks on the importance of social justice, to learn, discuss, memorize and recite.
-The students were composed of a mixture of freshman, soft more and seniors class.
-At the time the all minority students were coping with a newly luming crisis.
-All were deeply concerned and scared about the news of deportation of themselves and their families and the subject of justice and expression of humanity was at the center of their mind.
-In exploration of a process to empower and equip them to rise and handle the crisis in the best possible ways we found the passage an empowering message.
-The students discussed the meaning of the passage and agreed how it conveys and frames the concerns of their hearts and minds.
-They felt motivated and excited to memorize it and recite it in special occasions of civil discourse in defense of justice at their school or a town hall or the places of worship.
+The student body and the 5 interns were assigned a passage from Paris Talks on the importance of social justice, to learn, discuss, memorize and recite.
+The students were composed of a mixture of freshman, soft, and seniors class.
+At the time all minority students were coping with a new looming crisis.
+All were deeply concerned and scared about the news of deportation of themselves and their families and the subject of justice and expression of humanity was at the center of their minds.
+In the exploration of a process to empower and equip them to rise and handle the crisis in the best possible ways we found the passage an empowering message.
+The students discussed the meaning of the passage and agreed on how it conveys and frames the concerns of their hearts and minds.
+They felt motivated and excited to memorize it and recite it on special occasions of civil discourse in defense of justice at their school or town halls or places of worship.

-The students wrote the passage on the white board.
-Then they each took turn to read it loud a couple of times making sure they understood the meaning of the words.
+The students wrote the passage on the whiteboard.
+Then they each took turns reading it aloud a couple of times making sure they understood the meaning of the words.

 Empowered and assured

-The students felt empowered and energized, motivated, gratified and assured witnessing their own success and ability to conquer their own selves.
+The students felt empowered and energized, motivated, gratified, and assured of witnessing their own success and ability to conquer their own selves.
 Some said they could not believe they had it in them to learn a long passage by memory in such a short time.